Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A tropical count of triangles

-with $\dot{u}_e = 0$ at the root and leaves; this differential equation only holds outside a finite set of points where tropical disks are attached; \item there exists a finite collection of tropical disks $v_1,\dots,v_N$ such that the union $u \cup \{v_1,\dots,v_N\}$ is balanced; the balancing condition at a vertex $x$ is the vanishing of the sum of the derivative vectors $\dot{u}_e$ of the various components of $u$ incident at $x$ and the integral tangent vectors to $v_i$ at $x$, oriented toward the vertex. \end{enumerate} \end{definition}
+and $\dot{u}_e$ converges to $0$ on the infinite ends of the root and leaf edges; this differential equation only holds outside a finite set of points where tropical disks are attached; \item there exists a finite collection of tropical disks $v_1,\dots,v_N$ such that the union $u \cup \{v_1,\dots,v_N\}$ is balanced; the balancing condition at a vertex $x$ is the vanishing of the sum of the derivative vectors $\dot{u}_e$ of the various components of $u$ incident at $x$ and the integral tangent vectors to $v_i$ at $x$, oriented toward the vertex. \end{enumerate} \end{definition}

+The heuristic motivation for these definitions is that, if we consider a deformation of complex structures in which the torus fibers collapse, we expect that a family of honest holomorphic polygons will likewise collapse onto a piecewise linear complex in $B$.
+We further expect that two types of local limiting behavior can occur.
+Some parts of the curve may limit to surfaces that fiber over straight lines in $B$ intersecting the torus fibers in paths joining two Lagrangian sections, while other parts may limit to surfaces that fiber over straight lines in $B$ intersecting the torus fibers in circles.
+The latter are what become the tropical disks, while the former become the rest of the tropical polygon.
+The balancing condition comes from the necessity that these parts can be connected up to form a topological polygon with boundary on the Lagrangian sections.
+See also \cite[Ch.
+8]{d-branes-book}.

 To unpack this definition, let us restate it in the simplest case, which is that of tropical triangles (this mainly simplifies the issues regarding weights):

 \begin{proposition} Let $q_1 \in B(\frac{1}{n}\Z)$ and $q_2 \in B(\frac{1}{m}\Z)$, with $n > 0$ and $m > 0$.
 Let $q_0 \in B(\frac{1}{n+m}\Z)$.
 Let $\Gamma$ be the ribbon tree with one vertex and three infinite edges.
 Then a tropical triangle modeled on $\Gamma$ consists of three maps $u_0: [0,\infty) \to B$, $u_1: (-\infty,0] \to B$, $u_2: (-\infty,0] \to B$ such that \begin{enumerate} \item $u_0 \equiv q_0$ is a constant map; \item $u_1(0) = u_2(0) = q_0$; \item $u_1(-\infty) = q_1$, $u_2(-\infty) = q_2$; \item We have $\nabla_{\dot{u}_1} \dot{u}_1 = n\dot{u}_1$ and $\nabla_{\dot{u}_2} \dot{u}_2 = m\dot{u}_2$, outside of a finite set of points where tropical disks are attached; \item there exists a finite collection of tropical disks $v_1,\dots,v_N$ such that the balancing condition holds. \end{enumerate} \end{proposition}